What is desmoplastic melanoma?

 Adjuvant radiation therapy may be considered for pure desmoplastic melanoma, Breslow thickness > 4 mm, perineural invasion or positive surgical margins.

-Melanoma staging means analysing primary tumour characteristics (including the Breslow thickness and presence of ulceration), spread of melanoma to the lymph nodes, spread of melanoma to loco-regional or distant sites, and the lactate dehydrogenase (LDH) level.
+Melanoma staging means analysing primary tumour characteristics (including the Breslow thickness and presence of ulceration), the spread of melanoma to the lymph nodes, the spread of melanoma to loco-regional or distant sites, and the lactate dehydrogenase (LDH) level.

 Most melanoma specialists refer to the American Joint Committee on Cancer (AJCC) cutaneous melanoma staging guidelines (new 8th Edition due for implementation January 2018).
 The same staging criteria are used in all melanomas, irrespective of their growth pattern.

 Stage 0 — In-situ melanoma